 How to become an EITI implementing country

-This page provides guidance on submitting a candidature application to become an EITI implementing country.
+This page sets out the process for countries seeking to apply to become an EITI implementing country.

 The EITI Board aims to process applications within eight weeks of receiving the application.
-The EITI Board prefers to make decisions on admitting an EITI country during EITI Board meetings, although may consider taking a decision via Board circular between meetings where appropriate.
+The EITI Board prefers to make decisions on admitting a country during EITI Board meetings, although it may consider taking a decision via Board circular between meetings where appropriate.

 Contact us

-To learn more about how to submit and EITI candidature application, please contact EITI Legal and Corporate Engagement Director, Andrew Irvine, at arvine@eiti.org.
+To learn more about how to submit and EITI candidature application, please contact the EITI International Secretariat at [email protected].

 Request for adapted implementation